HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 ## First Visualization: Plotting

 The above graphs of the correlation coefficients are the first visualization.
-We edit a plotting template which we found on d3.js to adjust to our need and show the distributions of various scores.
+Our code is based on a plotting template we found on d3js.org.
 The script reads data from tsv file and plot on a html page.
 Users can click each dot on the graph to see the exact value of the dot.(i.e different scores)

 About the data: The original template required tsv file as input.
 Since we're using mongodb, the data file must be exported as json or csv first then use convertor to create a tsv file.